-James Holland is a Ph.D. student of Mechanical Engineering at Tennessee Technological University.
+James is a Ph.D. student of Mechanical Engineering at the University of South Florida.
 His interest in both hardware and software is of no surprise to those who know James.
 His research interests are machine learning, cybersecurity, and testing and verification of connected and autonomous vehicles.
 He joined the RANCS research group as an undergraduate during his freshman year.
 For as long as he can remember, James has been an avid tinkerer, exploring the intricacies of technology whether it be an old motherboard or an antique car.

 Jonas Cunningham-Rush is a graduate student at Tennessee Technological University currently working towards completing his Master’s in Mechanical Engineering.
 He received his Bachelor’s in Mechanical Engineering from Tennessee Technological University.
 He has always been fascinated by cars and in his free time, you can always find him working on his own.
 This fascination has grown as vehicle technology has expanded.

 Current Position: Application Engineer at Schneider Electric -Rush

 Taryn Nicole Jones was a graduate research assistant studying robotics at Florida Polytechnic University.
 She received her undergraduate degree in Mechanical Engineering at the University of Florida.
 Her interests include autonomous and connected vehicles, reconfigurable and soft robotics, renewable energy and biomimicry, and education reformation.
 The current projects on which she is working with Advanced Mobility Institute (AMI) include control systems as well as sensor attenuation.
 She enjoys being involved in her community by assisting in planning FL Polycon, local performances, and various activities at church.